elicair/leather/README.md

             font-family: sans-serif;
             text-shadow: 2px 2px 4px #000000;
         }</style>
-<p>welcome to our custom leather shop. we have a detailed discripton of our products in our web pages.</p>
+<p>welcome to our custom leather shop. we have a detailed description of our products in our web pages.</p>
 </main>

 </body>